Environment

 Marine hazards

-Shipwrecks and war graves
+Shipwrecks and War Graves

 The sale of fishing licences provides the largest single source of income for the Falkland Islands, and fishing fleets tend to occupy a large swathe of Falklands offshore waters for significant time periods.
+Therefore, certain restrictions are placed on geophysical survey activities around the Islands.
+In summary, these restrictions are:

 • No seismic surveying is generally permitted within 12 miles of coasts.
 If there is an overwhelming requirement to conduct seismic within the 12 mile zone, requests will be considered on a case by case basis